slurmulon/bach/docs/guide.md

 Once the notation is compiled it can be used by apps to drive anything from real-time music players to sheet music generators.

 ## Basics

+As with learning anything new, the ideal place to start is the fundamentals.
+There are several different components in `bach` that you need to be aware of before you can start using it.

+This guide provides as many details and examples as possible to help ensure that common questions, concerns and caveats are thoroughly addressed.

+It's advised (but not required) that you read each section in the order it appears, only moving on to the next section after you've obtained a decent grasp on the section's concepts.

+With that said we can now dive into each of the components that make up `bach`, starting at the surface with "tracks".

 ### Tracks